jeraldrich/viminit/README.md

 =======
 Install a practical vim environment in less than 10 seconds on any environment without babysitting rubygems.

-All that syntax checking, auto indent, nerdtree, fuzzy search goodness installed as unobtrusive as possible so you can get to work without a bunch of magic happening.
+All that syntax checking, auto indent, nerdtree, fuzzy search (filename, filecontent) goodness installed as unobtrusive as possible so you can get to work without a bunch of magic happening.

 ![alt tag](ss.png)